keke1210/KekeDataStore.Binary/README.md

 ### Best Practices
 #### Depenency Injection

 Best practice when you want to use the library as an in-memory db and not save data in file, is to use ``AddScoped`` .
-You can use ``AddTransient``, which can be used in cases when you always save changes that you make, but it's not very efficent solution.
-Don't use ``AddSingleton`` in cases when different users make changes to the file because when many different users are going to access the store data corruption will happen.
+You can use ``AddTransient``, which can be used in cases when you always save changes that you make, but it's not a very efficent.
+Don't use ``AddSingleton`` in cases when different users make changes to the file, because data corruption will happen.
+When there is a single instance object in the whole project, one user can save different changes for another user.
+Ex. we have to users 'client1' and 'client2'.
+Client one creates a new Contact object, in the same time client2 deletes all data in collection.
+When the client1 or client2 calls SaveChanges, all the data will be gone and client1's new item it's not stored.
 You can register it in a Depenency Injection framework like this:

 ```csharp